OR Key

 The system has active hooks (e.g., git hooks, cron jobs) for self-maintenance actions like `pull --auto`, `auto-regen`, and `doctor` checks.

-harness — the operating frame every snappy-os skill runs inside 3/5 present
+how it runs - the shared frame every skill uses 3/5 present

 not present